-Opting for fresher foods over frozen can mean using your oven and microwave much less and therefore, resulting in a saving of money as well as electricity.
-Take advantage of the summer months where fresh fruit and vegetables are in abundance.
+Opting for fresher foods over frozen can mean using your oven and microwave much less and, therefore, save you money as well as electricity.
+Take advantage of the summer months, where fresh fruit and vegetables are in abundance.

 Wash Full Loads

 Rather than washing clothes as and when, wait until your washing basket has enough in it to fill a load.
 The same goes for your dishwasher.
-Wait until it’s full of plates, cups and cutlet before turning it on.
-Fuller loads mean fewer loads have to be done.
+Wait until it’s full of plates, cups and cutlery before turning it on.
+Fuller loads mean doing less.
 Not only will this save electricity, water and money, but time as well.

 Hang Laundry To Dry

 When it’s possible, opt to dry your laundry outside in the sun rather than in the tumble dryer.
 If that’s not possible, use clothes drying racks indoors and in colder months, place them near radiators.
-Tumble dryers are third on the list when it comes to costly home appliances, just behind the washing machine and fridge.
+Tumble dryers are third on the list for costly home appliances, just behind the washing machine and fridge.

 Turn Water Off

-A simple way of saving electricity and water is to turn the water off when shaving and brushing teeth and find yourself cutting your hot water usage by around 5%.
+A simple way of saving electricity and water is to turn the water off when shaving and brushing teeth.
+You’ll find yourself cutting your hot water usage by around 5%.